MbinOrg/mbin/docs/admin_guide.md

 ### Upgrades

-If you perform a kbin upgrade (eg. `git pull`), be aware to _always_ execute the following Bash script:
+If you perform a Mbin upgrade (eg. `git pull`), be aware to _always_ execute the following Bash script:

 ```bash
 ./bin/post-upgrade